 - 1. Using the data collected from a 10 mT sweep, determine the g-factors of the free radicals for each spice and herb in ESRStudio. - 2.
-With the instructor's help, determine if any additional paramagnetic species are present in the data from the 550 mT sweep. - 3.
+Determine if any additional paramagnetic species are present in the data from the 550 mT sweep. - 3.
 Determine if any hyperfine splittings are present. - 4.
 Summarize the findings in a table.